remotion-dev/remotion/packages/docs/docs/legacy-babel-loader.md

 id: legacy-babel
 ---

-:::warning
-This component is part of Remotion 2.0 which is not yet released.
-The information on this page might not yet accurately reflect the current state of Remotions API.
-:::warning

 In Remotion 2.0, the traditional transpilation of Javascript and Typescript using the `babel-loader` has been replaced by the faster `esbuild-loader` by default.

 If you for some reason need to go back to the previous behavior, you may [override the Webpack configuration](webpack).
 Remember that overriding the Webpack configuration works reducer-style, where you get the default configuration in a function argument and you return the modified version of your config.